 “I'm surprised you’re still here then, Potter.
 I would have assumed you’d want to get back to your D.A tramp of a wife!”
 Although Harry felt furious at the offence to Ginny, he couldn’t help but feel slightly confused at the insult.

 “And what’s that supposed to mean?”
 He yelled, slightly angrier then he had intended and Marietta let out another screech of laughter.

 Harry’s heart suddenly felt like a lead weight.
-Panic and fear seemed to fuse together inside Harry and, as Ron attempted to stun Marietta again, he ran towards the Ministry’s exit.
-Harry did not see whether or not Ron’s spell had hit its target but at that moment, he did not care.
+Panic and fear seemed to fuse together inside of him and, as Ron attempted to stun Marietta again, he ran towards the Ministry’s exit.
+Harry did not see whether or not Ron’s spell had hit its target but at that moment he did not care.
 All that mattered now was getting to Grimmauld Place as quickly as possible.
 To his wife.
 To his children.
 No, he thought to himself, I won’t let them be harmed.
-And he seemed to run faster than he had ever run in his life, shoving his way past Ministry employee’s and visitors and, before the light from the morning sun could hit his face, he turned on the spot and vanished.
+I can't let them be harmed.
+And he seemed to run faster than he had ever run in his life, shoving his way past Ministry employee’s and visitors and, before the light from the morning sun could hit his face as he ran through an exit and onto the London street.
+Finally free of the Ministry’s protective enchantments, he turned on the spot and vanished.

 He reappeared on the pavement just outside his house, not caring that his Muggle neighbours had just seen him appear from thin-air.
 “Ginny!”
 He cried as he burst through the front door.
 “Ginny!”
 She was lounging on the sofa in the back room reading a copy of Quidditch Today, which she dropped at the sound of Harry’s yells.

 “Where are the kids?”
 Harry asked, now drawing his wand.
 She was standing up now.

 “Listen, we need to get the kids and get out of here.
 Where’s Keacher-”